marcpage/libernet/notes.md

 ```
 {
 	"nickname": short name or handle for person,
+	"image": identifier for a small file or large file jpg image,
 	"first name": name,
 	"last name": name,
 	"domain": a domain name that http serves a file named libernet.trust at the root,